jeetrico/SMS-Spam-Detection-System-Using-NLP/README.md

 This project implements a machine learning system for detecting spam SMS messages.
 It uses Natural Language Processing (NLP) techniques to classify messages as either "spam" (unwanted advertisements, malicious content) or "ham" (legitimate messages).

-## About This README
-(Important to include the effort you had with getting help, but it shows you went through and did the work) Please note that this project README has been generated with assistance from external sources.
-I am grateful for the guidance and resources provided to help construct this project.
-I've strived to understand and implement these learnings in my code.

 ## Technologies Used

 *   Python